weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 laboratories.
 However, if you have a limited and controlled audience and an existing remote laboratory in Flash, you can still use WebLab-Deusto.

+First, you must compile the GWT client, as explained in :ref:`gwt`.

 In the case of Flash applications, the client from the list must be ``flash``.
 However, so as to load a particular laboratory, some additional parameters must be configured, such as where is the SWF file, the size of the application, or the maximum time